Generic Name: betaxolol hydrochloride

 No overall differences in safety or effectiveness have been observed between elderly and younger patients.

 No information is available on overdosage in humans.
-The oral LD50 of the drug ranged from 350-920 mg/kg in mice and 860-1050 mg/kg in rats.
-The symptoms which might be expected with an overdose of a systemically administered beta-1-adrenergic receptor inhibitor are bradycardia, hypotension and acute cardiac failure.
+The oral LD50 of the drug ranged from 350 - 920 mg/kg in mice and 860 - 1050 mg/kg in rats.
+The symptoms which might be expected with an overdose of a systemically administered beta-adrenergic receptor inhibitor are bradycardia, hypotension, bronchospasm and acute cardiac failure.

-A topical overdose of Betoptic S® Ophthalmic Suspension 0.25% may be flushed from the eye(s) with warm tap water.
+A topical overdose of Betoptic S Ophthalmic Suspension 0.25% may be flushed from the eye(s) with warm tap water.
+If overdose occurs, treatment should be symptomatic and supportive.

 Betoptic S Description